BillDietrich/linkcheckerhtml/README.md

 Also checks for badly-formatted mailto links.

+Settings:
+* linkcheckerhtml.checkMailtoDestFormat: Check format of email addresses in mailto links.
+* linkcheckerhtml.reportNonHandledSchemes: Report (as Information) links with URI schemes not checked by the checker, such as FTP and Telnet.
+* linkcheckerhtml.reportRedirectAsError: Report (as Error) links that get redirected.

 Limitations:
 * "href" or "src" has to be first attribute in the tag.
 * Tag and first attribute must be on the same line.